Maasai Mara: History

 When Maasai Mara was originally established in 1961 as a wildlife sanctuary, it covered only 520 km² of the current area, including the Mara Triangle.
 The area was extended to the east in 1961 to cover 1821 km² and converted to a Game Reserve.
 The Narok County Council took over management of the reserve at this time.
 Part of the reserve was given National Reserve status in 1974, and the remaining area of 159 km² was returned to local communities.
 An additional 162 km² were removed from the reserve in 1976, and the park was reduced to 1510 km² in 1984.

 The Maasai people make up a community that spans northern, central and southern Kenya and northern parts of Tanzania.
 The Maasai rely on their lands to sustain their cattle, as well as themselves and their families.
 Before the reserve's establishment, the Maasai were forced to move out of their native lands.
 Some of this was due to smallpox outbreaks among the people as well as rinderpest outbreaks among the cattle.

 Tradition continues to play a major role in the lives of modern-day Maasai people, who are known for their tall stature, patterned shukas and beadwork.
 In 2008, an estimated half a million individuals spoke the Maa language.
 This number includes not only the Maasai but also Samburu and Ilchamus people in Kenya.

+During the COVID-19-related downturn in tourism, Conservation International Kenya and partners established the Maasai Mara Rescue Fund to help wildlife conservancies cover lease payments to landowners and reduce pressure for land conversion.